Skip to content

 7% Human

-The architecture respects that an HR vendor is not just a contractual relationship but a fragment of the value chain subject to six layers of regulation - here is how the agent decomposes the vendor lifecycle from onboarding through monitoring to termination into 14 micro-decisions:
+An HR vendor sits under six layers of regulation at once, which is why the agent decomposes the lifecycle from onboarding through monitoring to termination into 14 decisions:

 Eighty HR vendors without central management, one condition always breached - mid-market loses control of value chain and ESRS S2 reporting